LaunchCodeEducation/data-analysis/src/appendices/jupyter-notebooks/using-github-notebooks.rst

 .. figure:: figures/forkrepo.png
    :alt: A screenshot of a popup with github accounts.

-Choose your account and then you'll see:
+Choose your account:

 .. figure:: figures/forking1.png
-   :alt: A screenshot of the first screen you see after choosing your account.
+   :alt: Screen letting you know the forking process has started.

 .. figure:: figures/forking2.png
-   :alt: A screenshot of what you'll see when the forking process is over.
+   :alt: When the forking process is over your new repository page.

 #.
 Notice that instead of CarlyLanglois/EDAExercises the repo has your name now.
 #.
 Next, click on the *Code* button.
 #.
 Copy the link to your repo.

 Next open the terminal on your computer and navigate to the folder where you will keep all your work for this class.
-To make things easier I created a CoderGirl folder on my desktop.
+To make things easier I created a Women+ folder on my desktop.

 .. list-table:: Some command line prompts to help you:
   :align: left